Welcome to Maths at Norwood!

-Mrs M West - As a young child Mrs West found maths hard, then she began training to become a teacher.
+Mrs M West (Year R) - As a young child Mrs West found maths hard, then she began training to become a teacher.
 Here, she learnt the importance of using concrete resources to support children's understanding.
 She is passionate to support children to have positive attitudes towards maths and this was fully fostered when working as maths lead teacher in Sefton.

 The National Curriculum (2014) for Maths aims to ensure that all children:

 - Become fluent in the fundamentals of Mathematics